Public Transportation Modernization, Improvement, and Service Enhancement Account (PTMISEA)

 The Public Transportation Modernization, Improvement, and Service Enhancement Account Program (PTMISEA) was created by Proposition 1B, the Highway Safety, Traffic Reduction, Air Quality, and Port Security Bond Act of 2006.
 Of the $19.925 billion available to Transportation, $3.6 billion dollars was allocated to PTMISEA to be available to transit operators over a ten-year period.
 PTMISEA funds may be used for transit rehabilitation, safety or modernization improvements, capital service enhancements or expansions, new capital projects, bus rapid transit improvements, or rolling stock (buses and rail cars) procurement, rehabilitation or replacement.
 Funds in this account are appropriated annually by the Legislature to the State Controllers Office (SCO) for allocation in accordance with Public Utilities Code formula distributions: 50% allocated to Local Operators based on fare-box revenue and 50% to Regional Entities based on population.

-December 31, 2019 – Transportation Development Act (TDA) Audit or Comprehensive Annual Financial Report (CAFR) are due to Caltrans.
+December 31, 2023, Transportation Development Act (TDA) Audit or Annual Comprehensive Financial Report (ACFR) are due to Caltrans.

-- Agencies having received an allocation of PTMISEA funds in Fiscal Year 2018-will need to submit a copy of that audit, or Comprehensive Annual Financial Report (if applicable), to Caltrans within six months after the close of the Fiscal Year
+- Agencies having received/expended an allocation of PTMISEA funds in Fiscal Year 2022-23 will need to submit a copy of TDA or CAFR to Caltrans within six months after the close of the fiscal year

-- For agencies’ convenience and to be cost effective, electronic versions of the TDA and of CAFR can be submitted (and are preferred).
+- In response to the Coronavirus (COVID-19) pandemic, electronic versions of the TDA and of CAFR can be submitted (and are preferred).

-- A 90-day extension (extending the deadline from December 31, 2019 to March 31, 2020, may be requested; should such an extension be needed, the recipient agency must notify Caltrans in writing, via email or formal letter.
+- A 90-day extension (extending the deadline from December 31, 2023 to March 31, 2024) may be requested; should such an extension be needed, the recipient agency must notify Caltrans in writing via email or formal letter.

 Related Resources and Other Items of Interest